fun-zoological-computing/LearningGitGitHub/quiz.md

 * `super`: to create inheritence in some class definitions.

-## Person x claims that Classes and functions make code harder to read, due to there being more special keywords.
-By contrast,
-## Linus Tvoldis the original linux kernel creator is famously qouted that if you have more than 4 levels of indentation then you should fix your code
+### Person x claims that Classes and functions make code harder to read, due to there being more special keyword.
+By contrast Linus Tvoldis the original linux kernel creator is famously qouted that if you have more than 4 levels of indentation then you should fix your code
 Python has what tools to you to stop writing overly nested code:

 * `zip` (making 2d iterators easily)